Dustyroom/flat-kit-doc/_docs/shaders.md

 Light Color Contribution works only with directional light.
 The point and spot lights are contributing to colors and shading of the material regardless of the Light Color Contribution value.

 ![Light Color Contribution parameter on Flat Kit shaders Inspector panel](/FlatKit_Manual_Images/light_color_contribution.png){:.image-simple}

+{:.image-caption}
-*Light Color Contribution* parameter on Flat Kit shaders Inspector panel{:.image-caption}
+*Light Color Contribution* parameter on Flat Kit shaders Inspector panel

 Let’s view it in example.
 Three pictures below describe how we change Light Color Contribution values on all (two) used materials: on a sphere and on a plane.
 Within a picture we change the intensity value of Directional Light as our main source of light.